Natasha Kaplinsky: Early life

 Kaplinsky was born to Raphael Kaplinsky, a South African political refugee, Professor of International Development at the Open University, and his wife, Catherine Kaplinsky (née Charlewood), a psychotherapist.

-Kaplinsky's paternal grandparents were Jewish, originating from the town of Slonim (then part of Poland, now located in western Belarus), and immigrated to South Africa in 1929.
-Kaplinsky was born in Brighton, but spent her early life in Kenya; she has stated that she was fluent in Swahili.
-The family immigrated to the United Kingdom and Kaplinsky was brought up in Barcombe, East Sussex.
+Kaplinsky's paternal grandparents were Jewish, originating from the town of Slonim (then part of Poland, now located in western Belarus), and emigrated to South Africa in 1929.
+Kaplinsky was born in Brighton, and spent her early life in Kikuyu, near Nairobi, Kenya; she has stated that she was fluent in Swahili.
+The family emigrated to the United Kingdom and Kaplinsky was brought up in Barcombe, East Sussex.
+She has a brother, born in 1975.
 She attended Ringmer Community College, until the age of sixteen when she moved to Varndean College in Brighton.

 After graduating with a degree in English from Hertford College, Oxford in 1995, one of Kaplinsky's first jobs was working in the press offices of Labour leaders Neil Kinnock and John Smith.

 Kaplinsky was the subject of an episode of the BBC's Who Do You Think You Are?, in which well-known people trace their family trees.
 Kaplinsky's programme was broadcast on 6 September 2007.
 She followed her paternal line to Slonim and was shown official documentation relating to her cousin's family.
-This included the death of family members during the "liquidation" – massacre – of the Słonim Ghetto by the Germans and another's escape to the partisans and eventual immigration to Australia.
+This included the death of family members during the "liquidation" – massacre – of the Słonim Ghetto by the Germans and another's escape to the partisans in the Second World War and eventual immigration to Australia.
 Her maternal line included an apothecary to King George III.